Lenin's Testament: Long term

 Failure to make the document more widely available within the party remained a point of contention during the struggle between the Left Opposition and the Stalin-Bukharin faction in 1924 to 1927.
 Under pressure from the opposition, Stalin had to read the testament again at the July 1926 Central Committee meeting.

 Lenin's concerns over Stalin's harsh leadership and over a split between Trotsky and Stalin were later confirmed, with Trotsky being expelled from the Soviet Union by the Politburo in February 1929.
 He spent the rest of his life in exile, writing prolifically and engaging in open critique of Stalinism.
-In his later autobiography, My Life, Trotsky would view his "testament" as reflective of his wider struggle against the bureaucratization of the party.
+In his later autobiography, My Life, Trotsky would view Lenin's "testament" as reflective of his wider struggle against the bureaucratization of the party.
 He also maintained that Lenin had intended for him to be his successor as Chairman of Sovnarkom of the Soviet Union with his proposed appointment as deputy chairman.
 He explained that this process would have begun after their alliance in 1923 with the formation of a commission to mitigate the growth of the state bureaucracy.
 Trotsky maintained that this action would have facilitated the conditions for his succession in the party.
 In February 1940, Trotsky would write his own "Testament" modelled on Lenin's, shortly before his assassination, in which he reiterated his belief in a communist future of mankind and that his personal honour among thousands of other purged victims would be rehabilitated by a "new revolutionary generation".

 In 1938 Trotsky and his supporters founded the Fourth International in opposition to Stalin's Comintern.
 After surviving multiple attempts on his life, Trotsky was assassinated in August 1940 in Mexico City by Ramón Mercader, an agent of the Soviet NKVD.
 Written out of Soviet history books under Stalin, Trotsky was one of the few rivals of Stalin to not be rehabilitated by either Nikita Khrushchev or Mikhail Gorbachev.
 Trotsky's rehabilitation came in June 2001 by the Russian Federation.

 From the time that Stalin consolidated his position as the unquestioned leader of the Communist Party and the Soviet Union, in the late 1920s, all references to Lenin's testament were considered anti-Soviet agitation and punishable as such.
 The denial of the existence of Lenin's testament remained one of the cornerstones of historiography in the Soviet Union until Stalin's death on March 5, 1953.

-After Nikita Khrushchev's On the Cult of Personality and Its Consequences, at the 20th Congress of the Communist Party, in 1956, the document was finally published officially by the Soviet government.
+The document was mentioned in Nikita Khrushchev's 1956 speech, 'On the Cult of Personality and Its Consequences', at the 20th Congress of the Communist Party.
+Following this mention it was finally released to the public.
+In the "secret speech", Khrushchev utilized the document in an attempt strengthen his criticisms of Stalin's legitimacy and pursue the policy of De-Stalinization announced at the same Congress.
+Specifically, Khrushchev referenced the document due to the significant authority of Lenin within the party, therefore aiming to strengthen his denunciation of Stalin by appealing to the opinion of this beloved figure.